openlilylib/scholarly/doc/source/editorial-fns.rst

 ------

-Since this editorial function is applied as an annotation *property*, it takes the form of ``key = value``; the ``apply`` property triggers the edition, and its value, which must be one recognized by the module, describes the type to apply.
+Since this editorial function is applied as an annotation *property*, it takes the form of ``key = value``; the ``apply`` property key triggers the edition, and its value, which must be one recognized by the module, describes the type to apply.
 The next section addresses how to actually configure that list.

-`Refer to the previous chapter on the *annotate* module for a more comprehensive explanation of its syntax.`
+*Refer to the previous chapter on the* **annotate** *module for a more comprehensive explanation of its syntax.*

+Currently, ``apply``-ing a type of edition which isn't paired with the item in the relevant option (such as ``addition`` with ``slur``, mapping to something like ``slurDashed``) will do nothing to the music.
+LilyPond will ignore the attempted edition as if it weren't invoked, and scholarLY will send a warning to the console.

 Options
 =======

-Editorial functions are a somewhat tricky feature for scholarLY to implement due to the fact that not all *functions* are really functions at all.
+Editorial functions are a somewhat tricky feature for scholarLY to implement due to the fact that not all *functions* are evaluated in the same way.
 Some are, in fact, evaluated as bonified LilyPond music functions, while others simply trigger modifications to a context.
 For example, one might want to affect any notehead of type `addition` with ``\parenthesize`` and any slur of type `addition` with ``\slurDashed``.

-In order to facilitate a common interface that handles all of these operations in the common syntax, we have to require a little bit of Scheme magic in the options.
-Here's a literal copy of the default editorial functions, if one were to set them again:
+In order to facilitate a common interface that handles all of these operations in a consistent syntax, we have to require a little bit of extra Scheme in the options.
+This means prepending to each of the "functions" (using that word loosely) a comma. scholarLY will sort and apply them accordingly later.

+**scholarly.editorial.functions.addition** `association list`
+  description

 ::